 In our experience, not all businesses systematically take the time to fully understand their lack of procurement success and what they can do to improve their chances.
 The frustration that many businesses have experienced with pre-qualification criteria and with submitting public tenders that are omitted because of technical non-compliance issues is understandable.

 In public tender competitions we have designed and facilitated, such decisions are taken quickly once non-compliance is identified.
 The public buyer is obliged to exclude non-compliant bids.
 Tender assessment criteria are governance requirements that ensure tenders across the EU are allocated to suppliers that go through a robust evaluation process.
-In a public procurement process, if the preferred supplier makes a serious error the competition must either be cancelled and re-run (can only happen in certain circumstances e.g. there is no compunction to award the business) or the preferred supplier must excluded from the award process.
+In a public procurement process, if the preferred supplier makes a serious error the competition must either be canceled and re-run (can only happen in certain circumstances e.g. there is no compunction to award the business) or the preferred supplier must be excluded from the award process.
 This means that the framework has been designed with fairness in mind (whether this is achieved is another question).

 In general terms, the public sector sets a benchmark for procurement excellence that many private sector companies can learn from.
 Public sector bodies put time into ensuring they select what they believe to be the best service provider and that they are getting value for money from their expenditure.
 No organisation gets everything right and this is as true for the public sector as it is for the private sector.
 The public sector does waste money and they get things wrong from time to time but so does the private sector.
 A key difference is that private sector errors rarely lead the news.
 A more positive difference is that public sector decision makers tend to collaborate and work as a team on procurement decisions.
 In the private sector, sometimes the buyer and the finance department are the only people involved in making a purchasing decision.
 While this agility is useful when buyers want to make things happen quickly, consulting widely can often mean better decisions are made.

 As the public sector is what it is (whatever prospective suppliers think of this), SMEs can only change the outcome by focusing on themselves.
-SMEs must therefore learn to think like public buyers if they want to compete effectively.
+SMEs must, therefore, learn to think like public buyers if they want to compete effectively.

 A four-step process can be adopted to this end: